infrahq/infra/docs/reference/helm.md

           base64Raw: false
 ```

-Which you would then use in the `infra.yaml` file as shown:
+You can then use this in the `infra.yaml` file as shown:

 ```yaml
 # example values.yaml